mayankankz/anytimefood/README.md

 # Foodie - Food Delivery Web 🍕 🍔

 Foodie is a project built from React JS, Redux Toolkit, and styled responsively by Bootstrap, CSS, Reactstrap.
-This website was built as a food delivery website which was guided by Coding With Munhib.
+This website was built as a food delivery website.

 ## Visuals